-When Grand Rapids, Michigan, became the first city to add fluoride to its water supply in 1945, it was hailed as a major public health innovation aimed at preventing cavities.
+When Grand Rapids, Michigan, became the first city to add fluoride to its water supply in 1945, the decision was hailed as a major public health innovation aimed at preventing cavities.
 Many other cities quickly followed suit, and water fluoridation became a widespread practice nationwide.

 Today, with fluoride easily accessible in toothpaste and mouthwash, its added value in drinking water has been called into question.
 A review from the Cochrane Database of Systematic Reviews found that fluoridated water reduces tooth decay by only a tiny amount—about a quarter of a tooth surface—raising doubts about its effectiveness.